As a new member to the parenthood club over the past year it’s safe to say I’ve had a fair few new discoveries.

 I’m still not sure what the answer is yet.
 The best advice I can give right now is to keep talking and thinking about what it is you actually need or want.
 Otherwise no one (including yourself) can help you work to achieve what is best for your family.

 4. Meetings at work are often ridiculously inefficient

 Once we had our daughter, I suddenly become insanely efficient when I had time off.
 If I wasn’t sneaking in a nap straight away, I was getting a ridiculous number of things done in an hour.

 The problem with realising how laissez-faire and relaxed I had previously been when kid-free meant I was now expecting everyone else to be working in this way … which led to me constantly becoming frustrated with people not being as productive as I wanted in our meetings.

 I know it seems like a great idea to sit around and just chat, but I’d rather work together to get done what we’d hoped to so I can head home to play with my kid and wife for the hour before she goes to bed.
-Now any time I have away from work is precious.
+The time I have at home is precious.